Webador/SlmQueueDoctrine/README.md

 - table_name (defaults to 'queue_default') : Table name which should be used to store jobs
 - delete_lifetime (defaults to 0) : How long to keep deleted (successful) jobs (in minutes)
 - buried_lifetime (defaults to 0) : How long to keep buried (failed) jobs (in minutes)
-- sleep_when_idle (defaults to 1) : How long show we sleep when no jobs available for processing (in seconds)

 ```php